12 Common TYPES OF RESIN & Their Uses

 Lac resin, also known as shellac, is a natural resin secreted by the lac insect (Kerria lacca) found in Southeast Asia and India.

-The resin is harvested from the lac insect’s secretions on host trees, primarily the lac tree.
-Once collected, it is processed into shellac, a versatile and traditional material with various applications.
+People harvest the resin from the lac insect’s secretions on host trees, primarily the lac tree.
+Once it’s collected, it is processed into shellac, a versatile and traditional material with various applications.

 See our Lac Resin Guide